 Spam settings and what they mean

-None -- Choosing "None" means that advanced spam filters are OFF.
+None — This option turns off advanced spam filters.
 Messages suspected as spam will be delivered to your inbox.
 This is the option with the highest risk.

-Low --Choosing "Low" means that only the most obvious spam messages are identified and routed to your Spam folder.
+Low —Only the most obvious spam messages are identified and routed to your spam folder.
 Some spam messages may be delivered to your Inbox.

-Medium (recommended) --Choosing "Medium" means that almost all spam will be identified and delivered to your Spam folder.
-Check your SPAM folder every few days to make sure wanted email was not accidentally delivered there.
+Medium (recommended) —Almost all spam will be identified and delivered to your spam folder.
+Check your spam folder every few days to make sure wanted email was not accidentally delivered there.

-High --Choosing "High" means that virtually all SPAM will be identified and delivered to your SPAM folder.
-This high level of filtering may inadvertently send wanted messages to your SPAM folder.
-Check your SPAM folder regularly to make sure wanted email was not accidentally delivered there.
+High —Virtually all spam will be identified and delivered to your spam folder.
+This high level of filtering may inadvertently send wanted messages to your spam folder.
+Check your spam folder regularly to make sure wanted email was not accidentally delivered there.

 Change the reading pane

-You can turn the reading pane ON or OFF.
-In the enhanced/advanced version of your email reader, you can choose between displaying the reading pane on the right or on the bottom of the screen.
-If you choose to turn the reading pane OFF entirely, double click on the email subject line in the list to view your email message.
+You can turn the reading pane on or off.
+In the advanced version of webmail, you can choose between displaying the reading pane on the right or on the bottom of the screen.
+If you choose to turn the reading pane off entirely, double click on the email subject line in the list to view your email message.

-In the advanced/enhanced version: Click the "View" drop down in the top navigation.
-From there you can choose to have your email messages shown at the bottom, on the right or turned OFF entirely.
+In the advanced version: Click the "View" drop down in the top navigation.
+From there you can choose to have your email messages shown at the bottom, on the right or turned off entirely.

-In the basic/standard version: You can turn the reading pane ON or OFF by clicking on the "Preferences" tab at top of the page, then click the "Mail" tab at the top.
+In the standard version: You can turn the reading pane on or off by clicking on the "Preferences" tab at top of the page, then click the "Mail" tab at the top.
 Uncheck the box next to "Reading Pane" to remove it, or check the box to add it.